Beatriz-Yun/hello-world/README.md

 Hi!
 I'm Beatriz.
 Call me Betty, please.

-Actually, I live in South Korea.
+I live in South Korea.

-That name was made by my spanish teacher and I think it's nice.
+The name was given by my spanish teacher and I think it's nice.